nour04-02/AI-Based-Underwater-Biofouling-Inspection---Graduation-Project-2/README.md

 # Seeing Beneath the Surface: AI-Powered Real-Time Biofouling Detection and 3D Hull Digital Twin Generation

-Final Year Project — Department of Computer Science
-Jordan University of Science and Technology
+Final Year Project — Department of Computer Science And Artificial Intelligence Jordan University of Science and Technology
 Supervised by Dr. Yaser Jararweh